godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-dev-4.md

 AnimationMixer continues to receive several fixes and enhancements after being introduced in 4.2 to bring it up to parity with AnimationPlayer.

-- [GH-86629](https://github.com/godotengine/godot/pull/86629) adds a `CallbackModeDiscrete` option to AnimationMixer to significantly improve the behaviour when blending continuous and discrete tracks.
+- [GH-86629](https://github.com/godotengine/godot/pull/86629) adds a `CallbackModeDiscrete` option to AnimationMixer to significantly improve the behavior when blending continuous and discrete tracks.

 - [GH-86661](https://github.com/godotengine/godot/pull/86661) introduces several fixes to how audio is handled by AnimationPlayers.

 - [GH-86715](https://github.com/godotengine/godot/pull/86715) expands the AnimationMixer and AnimationPlayer APIs with `AnimationMixer::capture()` and `AnimationPlayer::play_with_capture()` which can substitute the old capture update mode.
-The capture update mode has been difficult to use and prone to issues for awhile now.
+The capture update mode has been difficult to use and prone to issues for a while now.
 The introduction of AnimationMixer highlighted many of those issues.
 The new `capture()` and `play_with_capture()` functions allow you to do the same things as before in a way that is much more aligned with Godot's API and should work much better in general.

 Additionally, [GH-87250](https://github.com/godotengine/godot/pull/87250) adds support for selecting, copying, pasting, and duplicating keyframes within the AnimationPlayer.